 6.1 Individual healthcare plans will help to ensure that we effectively support pupils with medical conditions.
 They will provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed.
 They are likely to be required in the majority of other cases too, especially where medical conditions are long-term and/or complex.
 However, not all pupils will require one.
 The school, healthcare professional and parent/carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
-If consensus cannot be reached the Executive Headteacher, Stewart James, is best placed to take a final view.
-A flow chart for identifying and agreeing the support a child needs and developing an individual healthcare plan is available on Webshop.
+If consensus cannot be reached the Executive Headteacher, Mr Stewart James, is best placed to take a final view.

-Where a child may have been diagnosed with asthma, this may be supported by written asthma plans and regular training and support for staff.
-Children/young people with significant asthma should have an individual healthcare plan.
-See guidance on Specific Medical Conditions on Webshop and Asthma UK website for model resources.
-Where this approach is used, schools should include this within their own policy.

-- 6.2 Individual healthcare plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
+6.2 Individual healthcare plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
 Plans will capture the key information and actions that are required to support the pupil effectively.
 The level of detail within the plan will depend on the complexity of the pupil's condition and the degree of support needed.
 This is important because different pupils with the same health condition may require very different support.
 Where a pupil has SEND but does not have an EHC plan, their special educational needs should be mentioned in their individual healthcare plan and Additional Needs Plan (ANP).

-Where a child/young person has a long term or a complex medical condition, it is recommended that an Additional Needs Plan is initiated and included with the individual healthcare plan as long term conditions can affect mental health and cognition. - 6.3 Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers (a model letter inviting parents to contribute to individual healthcare plan development is available on Webshop) and a relevant healthcare professional e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the pupil.
+6.3 Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the pupil.
 Pupils should also be involved whenever appropriate.
-The aim should be to capture the steps which Plumpton Primary School should take to help manage their condition and overcome any potential barriers to getting the most from their education.
-Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school. - 6.4 We will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the pupil's needs have changed.
+The aim should be to capture the steps which Skylark Federation should take to help manage their condition and overcome any potential barriers to getting the most from their education.
+Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school.

+6.4 We will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the pupil's needs have changed.
 They will be developed and reviewed with the pupil's best interests in mind and will ensure that we assess and manage the risks to the pupil's education, health and social wellbeing, and minimise disruption.
-Where a pupil is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the pupil will need to reintegrate effectively. - 6.5 Where home to school transport is being provided by East Sussex County Council, we will support the development of any risk assessments and share the individual healthcare plan with the local authority and driver/escort.
+Where a pupil is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the pupil will need to reintegrate effectively.

+6.5 Where home to school transport is being provided by East Sussex County Council, we will support the development of any risk assessments and share the individual healthcare plan with the local authority and driver/escort.
 Where pupils have a life threatening condition or a medical need that requires an emergency response, individual healthcare plans should be carried on the vehicle detailing the procedure to be followed in the event of an emergency.
 In the event that home to school transport is not being provided by East Sussex County Council, the risk assessment and healthcare plan will be shared as appropriate.